hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/step6-decrease-load.md

 ## API version Note ##

-The Kubernetes cluster you are running is version 1.14 and this version only support `apiVersion: autoscaling/v1` as you can see in the HPA.yaml manifest and through this api version check.
+The Kubernetes cluster you are running is version 1.14 and this version only supports `apiVersion: autoscaling/v1` as you can see in the HPA.yaml manifest and through this api version check.

 `kubectl version --short=true && \
 kubectl api-versions | grep autoscaling && \